lescai-teaching/rnaseq-tutorial/docs/rnaseq.md

 ## Reference annoation

 The reference annotation plays a crucial role in the RNA-seq analysis.
-Without a high-quality reference annotation, RNA-seq analysis would be severely hindered, leading to inaccurate or incomplete results.
-The reference annotation provides a precise guide for aligning sequencing reads to specific genomic regions, allowing to identify the genes, transcripts and regulatory elements.
+Without a high-quality reference annotation, RNA-seq analysis would result in inaccurate or incomplete results.
+The reference annotation provides a precise guide for aligning sequencing reads to specific genomic regions, allowing to identify genes, transcripts and regulatory elements.
 This is particularly important for identifying novel transcripts and alternative splicing events.
-The reference annotation provides essential information about the structures of genes and transcripts, but it also includes information about gene ontology, pathways, and protein domains, which is essential for understanding the biological context of gene expression changes.

 nf-core pipelines make use of the Illumina iGenomes collection also as [reference annotation](https://nf-co.re/docs/usage/reference_genomes).
 The reference annotations are vastly out of date with respect to current annotations and miss certain features.
 So, the general recommendation is to download a newest annotation version compatible with the genome.
 A user can utilize the `--gtf` or the `--gff` options to specify the annottation files of choiche, or create a config file adding a new section to the `genome` object.

-Similarly to the approach utilized for the genome, in this tutorial we will follow this approach.
-The annotation files include only the annotated transcripts on chromosome 21 of the Human GRCh38 reference genome, and we have already prepared these files locally.
+Similarly to the approach utilised for the genome, in this tutorial we will follow this approach.
+The annotation files include only the annotated transcripts on chromosome 21 of the Human GRCh38 reference genome and we have already prepared these files locally.
 The two files are `/workspace/gitpod/training/data/refs/gencode_v29_chr21.gff` and `/workspace/gitpod/training/data/refs/gencode_v29_transcripts_chr21.fa`, respectively.

 ## Input files

 The input data should be provided in a CSV file, according to a format that is largely common for nf-core pipelines.
 The format is described in the [rnaseq usage page](https://nf-co.re/rnaseq/3.14.0/docs/usage).
-The file is `/workspace/gitpod/training/data/reads/rnaseq_samplesheet.csv`.
+In the tutorial, the input file is `/workspace/gitpod/training/data/reads/rnaseq_samplesheet.csv`.

 ## Running nf-core/rnaseq

 In the following sections we will:
 - prepare our references;
 - set our computational resources in order to be able to run the pipeline on a gitpod VM;
-- edit the filtering settings;
+- edit the optional settings;
 - run the pipeline.

 ## Reference and annotation files